fish-shell/fish-shell/doc_src/cmds/path.rst

     path base [(-z | --null-in)] [(-Z | --null-out)] [(-q | --quiet)] [PATH...]

-``path base`` returns the basename for the given path.
-This is the part after the last "/", discounting trailing slashes.
-In other words, it is the part that is not the dirname (discounting superfluous slashes).
+``path base`` returns the last path component of the given path, by removing the directory prefix and removing trailing slashes.
+In other words, it is the part that is not the dirname.

 It returns 0 if there was a basename, i.e. if the path wasn't empty or just slashes.